sahib/rmlint/docs/faq.rst

 Make sure that *none* of the following applies to you:

-Both tools might investigate a different number of files. ``rmlint`` e.g. does not look through hidden files by default, while other tools might follow symlinks by default.
+Both tools might investigate a different number of files. ``rmlint`` e.g. does not look through hidden files by default, while other tools might follow symlinks by default. ``rmlint`` also counts hardlinks as duplicate files.
 Suspicious options you should look into are:

 * ``--hidden``: Disabled by default, since it might screw up ``.git/`` and similar directories.
-* ``--hardlinked``: Might find larger amount files, but not more lint itself.
 * ``--followlinks``: Might lead ``rmlint`` to different places on the filesystem.
-* ``--merge-directories``: pulls in both ``--hidden`` and ``--hardlinked``.
+* ``--merge-directories``: implies ``--partial-hidden``.

 If there's still a difference, check with another algorithm.
 In particular use ``-pp`` to enable paranoid mode.
 Also make sure to have ``-D``